ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 When we take a look at the effect targeting flag, there are actually *two* flags.
 One, `MOVE_SIDE_EFFECT_TO_DEFENDER` (`-- -- 00 80` in hex), indicates that the battle effect should apply to the target, which makes sense given that one of Volt Tackle's effect is to potentially paralyze the target.
 The second flag, `MOVE_SIDE_EFFECT_PROBABILISTIC` (`-- -- 00 04` in hex), seems to some sort of failsafe flag to ensure that an indirect battle effect (in this case, potentially causing paralysis) is properly affected by the ability Serence Grace (see [here](https://github.com/pret/pokeplatinum/blob/b2cd286f3d431cf6226c55139b58e6b140a5c827/src/battle/battle_lib.c#L1551)).
 As a fun fact, the `MOVE_SIDE_EFFECT_PROBABILISTIC` flag is only used by two battle effect scripts, `253` (used by Flare Blitz) and `262` (Volt Tackle).

-And lastly, the part you probably care about the most, the *subscript pointer* that points to a *battle subscript* that actually contains the logic for executing Volt Tackles effect!
+And lastly, the *subscript pointer* that points to a *battle subscript* that actually contains the logic for executing Volt Tackle's effect!

 This battle effect script specifies the following subscript pointer: `MOVE_SUBSCRIPT_PTR_RECOIL_1_3_CHANCE_TO_PARALYZE`.
 This is subscript pointer [ID 137](https://github.com/pret/pokeplatinum/blob/f9e031910823d49d0bcda2db40217e82b9c6def8/generated/battle_move_subscript_ptrs.txt#L138) (`0x89` in hex), which [points](https://github.com/pret/pokeplatinum/blob/f9e031910823d49d0bcda2db40217e82b9c6def8/include/data/move_side_effect_subscripts.h#L144) to `subscript_recoil_1_3_chance_to_paralyze`, or battle subscript `226`, the script that will handle the effects of applying the recoil damage to the user *and* (potentially) applying paralysis to the target, which will be covered in the next section.